DataDog/kics/documentation/rules/terraform/azure/azure_front_door_waf_disabled.md

 ### Description

  Azure Front Door should have a Web Application Firewall (WAF) enabled to protect applications from common web vulnerabilities and attacks such as SQL injection and cross-site scripting.
 If the `web_application_firewall_policy_link_id` attribute is not configured for the `frontend_endpoint` block, malicious traffic can reach backend resources without any inspection or filtering, increasing the risk of exploitation.
-To address this, ensure that WAF is linked as shown below:
+To address this, ensure that WAF is linked, as shown below:

 ```
 frontend_endpoint {